youhgo/maximumPlasoTimelineParser/README.md

 MPP or MaximumPlasoParser is a python script that will parse a [plaso - Log2Timeline](https://github.com/log2timeline/plaso)  json timeline file.

-The goal is to provide easily readable and straight forward evidence files for the Forensic analyst.
+The goal is to provide an easily readable and straight forward evidence files for the Forensic analyst.

 Avg time to parse a 1.4 Go Plaso Timeline : 90 sec.